 Taking antibiotics to control acne does not disqualify you from donating.

 Once stitches removed, you are not on antibiotics and free from infection, you are eligible to donate.

-Generally, the surgery itself is not a concern for donating, but the underlying condition that precipitated the surgery.
+In general, having surgery is not a concern for donating, but the underlying condition that precipitated the surgery may be.

-If the underlying condition is acceptable to donate, you will need to be fully recovered from the procedure and feeling well before donating.
+If the underlying condition is not cause for deferral, you will need to be fully recovered from the procedure and feeling well before donating.

 If you’re planning a trip outside of Canada or have just returned, make sure you’re informed about your destination and any issues that may affect your ability to donate.
 Here is a listing of countries that are affected.

-You must wait six months after getting a tattoo before giving blood due to the increased risk of Hepatitis C and other infections associated with tattoos and piercings.
+You must wait three months after getting a tattoo (includes microblading and permanent makeup) before giving blood.
+The wait is due to the increased risk of Hepatitis C and other infections associated with tattoos and piercings.

 To donate blood, you must weigh at least 50 kg (110 lb).
 If you are between the ages of 17 and 23, check your eligibility.

-Donors who have travelled to locations outside of Canada, the continental U.S. and Europe have a waiting period of 21 days after their return home before donating blood.
+Donors who have travelled to locations outside of Canada, the continental U.S., Europe and Antarctica have a waiting period of 21 days after their return home before donating blood.
 Visit the Travel page for more information.